 Coastal and Dunes

-In the intertidal plains lies a kingdom of mudflats and saltmarshes.
+In the inter tidal plains lies a kingdom of mudflats and salt marshes.
 The dominant species in this ecosystem is without a doubt the mangrove of which there are six commonly found on the Sunshine Coast.
 This ecosystem offers an ideal environment for many animals such as crustaceans, molluscs, and many insects.
-In term these form a rich source of food for many local and migratory birds and many fish species – with an estimated 75% of fish caught in Queensland either directly or indirectly dependent on mangroves.
+These form a rich source of food for many local and migratory birds and many fish species – with an estimated 75% of fish caught in Queensland either directly or indirectly dependent on mangroves.

 In the shallow waters of the Pumicestone Passage and Noosa River grow large beds of seagrass – consisting mostly of eelgrass (Zostera capricorni) and paddleweed (Halophila ovalis).
 Seagrasses offer shelter to many fish and crustaceans and are important feeding grounds for dugong and turtles.
 Seagrass communities are very sensitive to disturbances in water quality (from urban, agricultural or industrial run off) and need plenty of light to enter the water.
 Their ability to store CO2 is up to three times greater than a comparable area of land based forests.